top of page

 How contingency fees work in Ontario

-Many personal injury lawyers use contingency fee agreements, meaning legal fees are typically paid only if the claim resolves successfully.
+This means legal fees are typically paid only if the claim resolves successfully.

-• when it is applied
+• when the fee is applied

 • what disbursements are